Research Office of the Reich Air Ministry

+Late in the war the FA relocated out of heavy combat zones in the north to the safety of southern Bavaria, setting up at the Kaufbeuren Air Base.
+Upon seizure of its abandoned files in May of 1945, the trove was taken over by TICOM, the British-U.S. effort to seize military assets after the end of World War II in Europe.
+The existence of the FA had been unknown by TICOM at the start of the war, and the chance discovery came as some surprise to TICOM Team 1.
+Upon investigation TICOM produced a large archive of documentation.

 Emergence

 The office of the RLM/Forschungsamt emerged with the events of the Reichstag Fire Decree.
 With Adolf Hitler's seizure of power by the Enabling Act of 1933, all postal, telegraph and telephone democracy was suspended.
 The Reichstag Fire Decree Articles 114, 115, 117, 118, 123, 124 and 153 of the Constitution of the German Reich were suspended until further notice.
 The article inter alia stated the secrecy of correspondence.
 It read: